lina-torovoltas/FasmMacroLib/MACRO_USAGE.md

 **Note:**

-Not available in the library for DOS and Linux (ARM 32-bit and ARM 64-bit).
+Not available in the library for DOS, Linux (ARM 32-bit and ARM 64-bit) and FreeBSD(32-bit).

 **Arguments:**</br>